Diversity

 Expert-led seminars on Unconscious Biases, Mindful Dialogues, Inclusive Conversations

-We’ve partnered with Tosha (https://www.toshacc.com) to facilitate ongoing agency-wide conversation around inclusive behaviors and practices in a diverse environment.
+We’ve partnered with a variety of external experts to facilitate ongoing agency-wide conversations around inclusive actions, behaviors, and practices in a diverse working environment.

 Remote-First Culture & Workflows